Welcome, friend!

 So far, this ritual is helping transition with all the new disruptions, ( “Oma, where did the pink hair go for my doll,” asks the 3 year old).

 I'm not sure I can survive this.
-The old oak tree outside looks like a great space to plant a tiny home.
+The old oak tree outside looks like a great space to plant a tiny home. {Note to self: find camp trailer}

 5. Companions